In This Article

 from requests.adapters import HTTPAdapter

-Since we're using rotating Residential proxies , all we need to do is send a new request with the same endpoint if we receive a 429 error.
+Since we're using rotating residential proxies , all we need to do is send a new request with the same endpoint when we receive a 429 error.
 Rotating proxies will automatically give a new IP address.

-With sticky sessions, you should generate a larger list of proxies and place it in a dictionary object, then use an if statement to change to a new IP address once a 429 is received.
+With sticky sessions, you can place your current IP address in a dictionary object, then use an if statement to change to a new IP address once a 429 is received.

 import requests